GOFUVI/SeaSondeRAWSLambdaDocker/README.md

   It dynamically retrieves the AWS account ID to construct ARNs for IAM policies, roles, and the Lambda function.

 This user manual provides a comprehensive guide to using the `run_batch_job.sh` script, enabling you to efficiently automate your S3 Batch Operations jobs.

+---

+## Acknowledgements

+This Docker image utilizes the "lambdr" package by David Neuzerling.

+Neuzerling D (2025). lambdr: Create a Runtime for Serving Containerised R Functions on 'AWS Lambda'.
+R package version 1.2.6, https://github.com/mdneuzerling/lambdr, https://lambdr.mdneuzerling.com/.

+This work has been funded by the HF-EOLUS project (TED2021-129551B-I00), financed by MICIU/AEI /10.13039/501100011033 and by the European Union NextGenerationEU/PRTR - BDNS 598843 - Component 17 - Investment I3.

+## Disclaimer

+This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.